KarimJedda/threebox-mapboxgl-svelte-example/README.md

 Hint:

-set the format to 'cjs' instead of 'iffe' for more stability - i guess.
+set the format in rollup.config.js to 'cjs' instead of 'iffe' for more stability - i guess.